AymanMak1/Finite-State-Machine/README.md

 # Finite-State-Machine
-Binary Numbers that are divisible by 3 : shorturl.at/dpsS8
+DFA for Binary Numbers that are divisible by 3